CABO VERDE NEEDS TOURISM

 A brief overview:

-We update the figures here in this blog twice a month.
+We update the figures here in this blog from time to time.

 Tests can now be carried out quickly and very reliably and medical care is available according to African standards.

 The local website for the daily situation in Cape Verde: https://covid19.cv/

 What does that mean für the local people?

 The workshops, which vista verde tours is currently financially supporting in Praia and Mindelo, are mainly aimed at showing women how to keep their business running in times of Corona (street sales etc.) and which standards they have to follow.

 Ever since the lockdown that inevitably reached us here as well, you could literally see how the already fragile economy of this still very young country (we only turned 45 on 5 July 2020) is about to fall apart.
 Neither domestic nor international flights, no ferry connections between the islands, cut us off from the rest of the world and from our fellow human beings throughout the archipelago.

 It was not the fear of getting infected with Corona, but the fear of not having any food tomorrow on the table that prevailed and still prevails in the majority of the people.
 It seemed almost impossible to just stay at home and wait.
 Because the fields have to be cultivated (the long awaited rain is just around the corner), fishermen have to go out to catch fish.
 Since the majority of Cape Verdeans are paid by the day, many people lost their financial livelihood almost overnight.
 Those who have contracts and receive at least a low basic income (comparable to short-time work in Europe) are considered to be among the privileged in this crisis.

 In terms of mentality and lifestyle these protective measures should not be underestimated: Almost all life in Cape Verde takes place outside.

 Dancing, physical contact, socialising and music concerts are very important to the lifestyle and this has been prohibited for more than six months now.
 This is not only a piece of joy that gets lost, but for the locals it is a matter of substance!